Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 The `SystemInfo` directory will house the following attributes:

 -   `country`: The nation where the system is located.
 -   `time_zone`: Local time zone of the system or the offset from Coordinated Universal Time (UTC).
+The time zone must be a standard time zone as
 -   `site_name`: Name or identifier of the seismic site.
 -   `latitude`: Geographic latitude of the system's location.
 -   `longitude`: Geographic longitude of the system's location.